 Portrait of an American Harvester family

-The typical middle American values are subverted to create a sense of forced normalcy that, obviously, conceals the dirtiest most disgusting secrets, similar to what was the whole shtick of Marilyn Manson by the mid 90s.
-In that juxtapositing a façade of good hardworking people and the most perverted thoughts a human mind can conjure, Harvester is indeed a 90s experience to the core.
+The typical middle American values are subverted to create a sense of forced normalcy that, obviously, conceals the dirtiest and most disgusting secrets.
+In an entirely similar way to what was the whole shtick of Marilyn Manson by the mid 90s.
+In that overall narrative arc of juxtapositing a façade of good hardworking people along with the most perverted thoughts a human mind can conjure, Harvester feels indeed a 90s experience to the core.

-After a few minutes, Steve “The Kidder” Mason is basically forced into applying to join the Lodge, a secret society which seems to be everyone’s ultimate dream, its HQ a foreboding medieval building in the center of town.
+After a few minutes of playing, Steve “The Kidder” Mason is basically forced into applying to join the Lodge, a secret society which seems to be everyone’s ultimate dream, its HQ a foreboding medieval building in the center of town.
 Most of the quests are provided by the sect itself: while initially seemingly harmless pranks, they soon devolve into major felonies that wreck havoc on the city.
-Sometimes those pranks can be seen as “karma”, like scratching the precious car of a sexual maniac, other times it leads to much more unfortunate consequences.
+Sometimes those pranks can be seen as “karma”, like scratching the precious car of a sexual maniac, other times they lead to much more unfortunate consequences.

 Sympathy for the parents

-Harvester was written and designed by Gilbert P. Austin, who also directed all of the FMV sequences.
-He disappeared from the gaming industry after 1995, leading everyone to believe he was either a talentless hack or an evil genius.
-Austin actually ended up working on another game before retiring, The Fortress of Dr Radiaki (which was, for lack of a better word, not very well received), even though ironically it came out way before the FMV adventure.
+Harvester was written and designed by Gilbert P. Austin, from an original idea he had in 1993: he had previously worked as a writer on Strike Commander and Wing Commander II.
+He disappeared from the gaming industry after 1995, well before the release of Harvester, leading everyone to believe he was either a talentless hack or an evil genius.
+Austin actually worked on another game for Future Vision before retiring, The Fortress of Dr Radiaki (which was, for lack of a better word, not very well received), even though ironically even that managed to come out before the horror adventure.

-Reading the post-mortem interview, reveals that he handled most of the creative work by himself: designing, writing the script and guiding the creative team around the art.
-His intention was to spark a debate about controversial violence in videogames and how Steve is really the person sitting in front of the monitor, the player.
-When he completed shooting the actors, by 1994, he left the lead programmer, Lee Jacobson, in charge of development.
+Reading the post-mortem interview, along with the ones he did to promote it in 1994 where he’s dubbed “the David Lynch of electronic games”, reveals that he handled most of the creative work by himself: designing, writing the script, directing the actors and guiding the creative team around the art.
+His intention was to spark a debate about controversial violence in videogames and how Steve is nothing more than the person sitting in front of the monitor: the player.
+Also, originally, Harvester was apparently going to be a first person adventure game with some “monsters” popping up in the second half (in another interview, Austin goes as far as to describe it as an action-RPG).
+When he completed shooting the actors, again in 1994, he left the lead programmer and president of Future Visions, Lee Jacobson, in charge of development.

-In 1994, the team made-up a quick trailer – looking nothing like the final product – to be shown at that year Consumer Electronic Show, which caught many people’s attention.
-Everyone was sure Harvester would actually beat Sierra to the punch for best FMV horror game, because of how over-the-top it was, even compared to Roberta Williams’ graphic foray.
+That very same year, the team made a quick trailer that would end up looking only vaguely like the final product, to be shown at that year Consumer Electronic Show.
+While it really did caught many people’s attention, there was another pretty serious contender to the FMV horror throne: Sierra Entertainment’s Phantasmagoria.
+But since, from the trailer, things looked pretty much on track, everyone thought that Harvester would actually beat Sierra to the punch for the most memorable horror game, because of how over-the-top it was, even compared to Roberta Williams’ pretty graphic foray.
 Harvester should have been the shining star that launched the career of Future Vision/DigiFx Interactive studio, but instead came out more like a meteorite.

 Two years is a long time and times change